-Only prescribed medication may be administered by staff.
+Only prescribed medication may be

+administered by staff.
 Written authorisation must be given by the parent/carer on a Medicines Form, which authorises staff to administer stated medicines.
 A written record will be kept of all medication administered.
 Injections can only be undertaken by a qualified nurse or medical practitioner.
-The staff are trained to administer Insulin and EpiPens.
 The nursery will make every endeavour to follow the parents/carers instructions but reserve the right to refuse a request to administer complicated medicines or procedures of applying such medication.